Business Administration: Marketing

 This course is designed to introduce the principles of economics and the economic behaviour of individuals and businesses.
 The course examines the roles of business, individuals, and government in the market system.
 Course topics also include the supply and demand model, market structures, price elasticity and regulations.

-This course provides students with a framework to determine what is involved in starting a business and allows the student to assess their own potential in starting a business.
+This course is designed to provide a framework to determine the stages involved in starting a business.
+Focus is placed on examining the tools to assess the learner’s potential in starting a business.

 This course introduces accounting concepts.
 Focus will be placed on recording financial transactions for the complete accounting cycle, inventory, and related ratio analysis.